starshynova/WoordenQuiz/README.md

 ## Getting the Data

-- The app gets vocabulary data from a MongoDB collection of words (`woorden`).
+- The app gets vocabulary data from a MongoDB collection of words (`words`).
 - When a user logs in, their current set of words is fetched based on their ID.
 - The backend ensures that each user receives new words if they have fewer than 10 "new" words in their set.
 - All user interactions (e.g., answer attempts, stages, word statuses) are stored and updated in the user's document in the `users` collection.